facebookarchive/caffe2/_docs/getting-started/windows.md

 2. [NVIDIA CUDA/cuDNN](https://developer.nvidia.com/cuda-downloads): if you have GPU(s) then go ahead and install
     * [CUDA](https://developer.nvidia.com/cuda-downloads)
     * [cuDNN](https://developer.nvidia.com/cudnn) (registration required; it is a zip file, not installer, so you need to copy the contents of the zip file to the cuda folder which is `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` by default)
 3. Python 2.7.6 to [Python 2.7.13](https://www.python.org/download/releases/python-2713/).
 Python version 3+ is not yet supported.
 You can use regular Python or Anaconda Python.
-Just note that you many have issues with package location and versioning with Anaconda.
+Just note that you may have issues with package location and versioning with Anaconda.
 Some Anaconda notes are provided below the Regular Python notes.
 4. Install a C++ compiler such as [Visual Studio Community Edition 2017](https://www.visualstudio.com/vs/community/)
     * When installing VS 2017, install Desktop Development with C++ (on the right check: C++/CLI support)
 5. Install [Cmake](http://cmake.org)